yuchunchien/DL_SeaLion/README.md

-# Final project for "Deep Learning for Computer Vision, Speech, and Language"
+# Final project for "Deep Learning for Computer Vision and NLP"
 ## Project titile:
 Animal Population Calculation